LauraRozier/GUI-Compass-Fabric/README.md

 # GUI Compass Fabric

+This is mostly a Fabric port of [GUI Compass](https://www.curseforge.com/minecraft/mc-mods/gui-compass)

 ## Setup

 GUI Compass is a minimalistic configurable client-side mod which shows the direction and coordinates in the GUI with a compass in the inventory (optional).
 By default the compass is positioned in the bottom left.